mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Who/what uses test points?
 - If you're short on board space, how do you prioritize which signals should have test points?

-## EMI Shields

-## Debugging and Reworking PCBs
+## Debugging and Making Measurements on PCBs
-- What are some common failure modes of a PCB?
 - If there's a short on the PCB, how can it be detected, found, and root caused?
+- How do you measure signals on a PCB?
+What are some considerations?
+- How can test points be used to measure signals?
+- When measuring a signal, what is the ground loop?
+- Why should your ground loop be as small as possible?
+- How can you reduce your ground loop?

 ## Electrical Computer-Aided Design (ECAD) Software